Berkshire may boost DaVita stake to 25 percent

 Berkshire owned about 15 million DaVita shares, or 14.2 percent, as of March 4, according to another regulatory filing.

-These shares were worth about $1.76 billion, based on Tuesday's closing price of $117.56 for DaVita.
+These shares were worth about $1.76 billion (1.13 billion pounds), based on Tuesday's closing price of $117.56 for DaVita.
 That price gave DaVita a market value of about $12.4 billion.

-DaVita has long been a favorite investment of Ted Weschler, one of two portfolio managers Buffett hired to run portions of Berkshire's $95.9 billion portfolio of equities.
+DaVita has long been a favourite investment of Ted Weschler, one of two portfolio managers Buffett hired to run portions of Berkshire's $95.9 billion portfolio of equities.

 Buffett recently gave Weschler and the other portfolio manager, Todd Combs, an additional $1 billion each to invest.

-Within the last five years, Berkshire has held stakes exceeding 20 percent in railroad operator Burlington Northern Santa Fe Corp, which it later bought, and credit rating company Moody's Corp, whose shares it has recently been selling.
+Within the last five years, Berkshire has held stakes exceeding 20 percent in railroad operator Burlington Northern Santa Fe Corp, which it later bought, and credit rating company Moody's Corp (MCO.N), whose shares it has recently been selling.